Temela/Banking-Retention-Insights/README.md

 - Churn distribution varies by income, though less drastically.

 ---
+## 🧭 Ethical Considerations
+- This project is built on simulated data and does not represent any real individuals or institutions.
+- All analyses were approached through a human-centered lens, focusing not just on churn rates but on the possible human experiences behind them—financial stress, service dissatisfaction, or digital exclusion.
+- Assumptions were critically reviewed to avoid reinforcing bias in income or product access.
+- Insights are shared with the intent to support inclusive decision-making, not to automate judgment on customers.
+- Any real-world adaptation of these methods must prioritize respect, transparency, and dignity for all users.

+| Good models should learn from people, not overrule them.
+---
 ## 📃 License

 MIT License.
 See `LICENSE` file for details.